Skip to main content

 • OFFSET enables pagination by skipping rows

-These clauses work beautifully together to help you answer questions like "show me the four-credit courses first" or "display the 5 most recent enrollment records."
+These clauses work beautifully together to help you answer questions like "show me the most expensive products first" or "display the 5 most recent order items."

 Quiz